Thabisile97/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, arrays and two strings.
+0x06.
+C - more pointers, arrays and strings